teqnickels/relationaldbs/README.md

  2 large datasets are included as CSV or JSON data in a folder called datasets/.
  SQL schema creating tables for the datasets are inclued in your repo.
  10+ queries against the datasets are included in files in your repo.

-Resources
+# Resources

 Use these resources to fill in the gaps in your skills and knowledge as you find them.
 There is more here than you can do in a week, so focus on the areas that are in your zone of proximal development (ZPD).

-Courses
+##Courses

-Khan Academy: Intro to SQL: Querying and managing data #sql #db SQL basics
+-Khan Academy: Intro to SQL: Querying and managing data #sql #db -SQL basics
-More advanced SQL queries
+  -More advanced SQL queries
-Relational queries in SQL
+  -Relational queries in SQL
-Modifying databases with SQL
+  -Modifying databases with SQL
-Treehouse: Querying Relational Databases (2h) #sql #db
+-Treehouse: Querying Relational Databases (2h) #sql #db
-Treehouse: SQL Basics #sql #db
+-Treehouse: SQL Basics #sql #db
-Treehouse: Modifying Data With SQL #sql #db
+-Treehouse: Modifying Data With SQL #sql #db
-Lynda: SQL Essential Training (3h 2m) #sql #db Exercises
+-Lynda: SQL Essential Training (3h 2m) #sql #db

+##Exercises
-SQL Bolt #sql #db
+-SQL Bolt #sql #db
-SQL Zoo #sql #db
+-SQL Zoo #sql #db

-Guides
+##Guides

-CodeMentor: Getting Started with PostgreSQL on Mac OSX #devops #sql #postgresql Punit’s instructions for installing Homebrew + PostgreSQL (on a mac) #postgresql Tools
+-CodeMentor: Getting Started with PostgreSQL on Mac OSX #devops #sql #postgresql -Punit’s instructions for installing Homebrew + PostgreSQL (on a mac) #postgresql

+##Tools

-Quick DB Diagrams #sql
+-Quick DB Diagrams #sql
-SQL Designer #sql
+-SQL Designer #sql
-Mock Data Generator #data #db
+-Mock Data Generator #data #db
-Postico: PostgreSQL Client for the Mac #sql #postgresql #macapp Generating Mock Data
+-Postico: PostgreSQL Client for the Mac #sql #postgresql #macapp

+##Generating Mock Data

 To quickly generate some “mock” (fake) data for your database, you can use a tool like Mockaroo.

 It isn’t too hard.
 Just follow these steps:

-Pick a table from your database
+1. Pick a table from your database
-Go to the Mockaroo app
+2. Go to the Mockaroo app
-Add the fields you want to generate mock data for (make sure to match the spelling/capitalization of your table columns!)
+3. Add the fields you want to generate mock data for (make sure to match the spelling/capitalization of your table columns!)
-Pick the corresponding data type to use for each field Customize the options (if you want to)
+4. Pick the corresponding data type to use for each field
+5. Customize the options (if you want to)
-Determine the # of rows to generate
+6. Determine the # of rows to generate
-Select the SQL format
+7. Select the SQL format
-Specify the table name
+8. Specify the table name
-Click Download data
+9. Click Download data
-Copy the SQL statements from the downloaded file into your SQL console and execute them!
+10. Copy the SQL statements from the downloaded file into your SQL console and execute them!